noemeralv/Corpus-Twitch-Videogames/README.md

 # Corpus-Twitch-Videogames

+The excel of this repository corresponds to a corpus of video games on Spanish Twitch channels.
 This dataset has 2216 samples (Twitch messages) and consists of three variables, Text, Polarity and Emotions, which are described as follows:

-1. Text: is an independent variable, representing the input feature.
+1. Text: a variable that represents the input feature.
 These are the raw comments from Twitch users reacting to the stream.
-This variable will require additional processing in order to analyse it, and details on this processing will be provided later in this article.
+This variable will require additional processing in order to analyse it.
 2. Polarity: is one of the target variables that can take three values depending on the polarity of the message, Positive (P ), Negative (N ), Indeterminate(N EU ).
 3. Emotion: is one of the target variables that can take six values depending on the emotion of the message, Approval/Empathy/Confidence, Disappointment/Sadness, Disapproval, Anger/Ira, Interest/Acceptance/ Hype, Undetermine